cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-computer-vision-sagemaker/_index.en.md

 +++
-title = "Lab 4: Earth monitoring with satellite images and Amazon SageMaker" description = "In this workshop we will build a computer vision processing pipeline for satellite images and use Amazon SageMaker to build a segmentation model." date = 2019-11-18T08:23:04+11:00 weight = 40
+title = "Earth monitoring with satellite images and Amazon SageMaker" description = "In this workshop we will build a computer vision processing pipeline for satellite images and use Amazon SageMaker to build a segmentation model." date = 2019-11-18T08:23:04+11:00 weight = 40